Flexible varieties and automorphism groups: Infinite transitivity

-\item the global $H$-invariants $\cO_X(X)^H$ separate all one-dimensional $H$-orbits in $U(H)$. \enum The reader should note that we allow $U(H)\cap O$ to contain or even to consist of $0$-dimensional $H$-orbits.
+The reader should note that we allow $U(H)\cap O$ to contain or even to consist of $0$-dimensional $H$-orbits.
 We also emphasize that $\Omega$ can be {\em any} union of orbits and can e.g.\ contain orbits in the singular part of $X$.
+As a trivial case, if $\p=0$ then $H=\{1\}$ and the orbit separation property is trivially satisfied with $U(H)=\Omega$.

 Similarly we say that a set of locally nilpotent vector fields $\cN$ satisfies the {\em orbit separation property} on $\Omega$ if this holds for every $\p\in \cN$. \edefi